Ivorforce/Awesome-Godot-Scientific/README.md

 # Awesome Godot Scientific / Computation
-A curated list of [free](https://www.gnu.org/philosophy/free-sw.html) add-ons and scripts for Godot, but specifically for hyperoptimized computation and scientific methodology.
+A curated list of [free](https://www.gnu.org/philosophy/free-sw.html) add-ons and scripts for Godot — specifically those for hyperoptimized computation and scientific methodology.

 You can find a general list for free Godot stuff in Godot's own [Awesome Godot](https://github.com/godotengine/awesome-godot).